What Is AI Real Estate Photography?

 Step 1: Capture High-Quality Base Images

 You still need a decent starting point.
-Even the best AI can't fix a blurry or poorly exposed photo completely.
+Even the best AI can't fully fix a blurry or poorly exposed photo.
 Use a camera or modern smartphone with a wide-angle lens.
 Shoot during the day with windows open to let in natural light.
 Aim for 8–10 shots per room.
 Trust me, the extra 5 minutes here saves headaches later.
+For more tips, check out our guide on

-Not all AI real estate photography platforms are equal.
+AI real estate photography platforms are equal.
 Some specialize in color correction, others in virtual staging.
 I recommend a platform that bundles all features—like RealVision AI.
 Our system does enhancement, staging, twilight conversion, and video generation in one click.
 When I test tools, I look for: preservation of architectural accuracy, realistic furniture placement, and a preview option.
 You don't want a pink couch in a room you shot as beige.
+Compare options in our

 Step 3: Upload and Let AI Do Its Magic